Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-composing.md

 ### Providing custom compositions

-Custom compositions are provided by the [CompositionProvider](https://github.com/starcounterapps/compositionprovider) app.
+Custom compositions are provided by the [BlendingProvider](https://github.com/Starcounter/Blending) app.
 When views are merged, this app checks if there's a composition in the database with the same identifier and serves it, otherwise, the default composition is used.

-Because of this, the CompositionProvider has to be running if you want to render custom compositions of your views.
+Because of this, the BlendingProvider has to be running if you want to render custom compositions of your views.

 ## Result